griffenliu/phaser3/worklog.md

 The MinimalRenderer is now a good example of the new set-up and includes AUTO switching support as well.

+The PointRenderer is now finished and includes AUTO switching too.

 ### 4th November 2015